AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

         }
         }

-Central to the regridding process is the concept of “tagging” which cells need refinement.
+Central to the regridding process is the concept of "tagging" which cells need refinement.
 :cpp:`ErrorEst` is a pure virtual function of :cpp:`AmrCore`, so each application code must contain an implementation.
 In AmrCoreAdv.cpp the ErrorEst function is essentially an interface to a Fortran routine that tags cells (in this case, :fortran:`state_error` in